 Town of Luray 4th of July Celebration - July 04

 Luray International Triathlon & Luray Sprint Triathlon - August 18

 Page Valley Fair - August 19

 There is no better place to celebrate the independence of America than one of the most historic areas in the country.
-Deck the kids in red, white and blue and follow the festive fire engine through the streets of Luray in our annual Independence Day Parade, beginning at 10 a.m. at Inn Lawn Park.
-Bring a traditional family picnic, or try out one of our downtown diners for a tasty American meal.
-The Daughters of the American Revolution will help you stay cool with complimentary refreshments.
+Deck the kids in red, white and blue and follow the festive fire engine through the streets of Luray in our annual Independence Day Parade, beginning at 10am at Inn Lawn Park.
+Bring a traditional family picnic or try out one of our downtown diners for a tasty American meal.
 When the sun starts to set, head over to the banks of the Hawksbill Creek to watch the sky light up for the classic main event: Fireworks!
-Continue the patriotic celebration and enjoy the summer night with live music at Performing Arts of Luray’s outdoor patio, featuring the Traveling Hillbillies Band.
+Continue the patriotic celebration and enjoy the summer night with live music at Performing Arts of Luray’s outdoor patio.
+For more information, visit www.townofluray.com.

 Join us as Page Valley hosts the Senior Championship road race for both VACA and MABRA.
 The best of the best in the region compete in this classic road race every year along a scenic route through Luray and Page County.
 The race includes an eleven-mile loop with two major climbs, a 1.5-mile climb starting gently and then ramping up, and 3/4 mile climb to the finish line, which is 8.3 miles from the start.
 The excitement of this championship race serves yet another reason to come check out the beauty and charm of Page Valley, situated aesthetically between Massanutten and the Blue Ridge Mountains.
 Enjoy the race and the summer day, then cool off in the shade of the world-renowned Luray Caverns.